Wanderer0074348/Terminal_Music_Player_python_project/README.md

 ## Current Things that work
 1. playing a local mp3 song (one song only)
 2. playing a song by pulling it from youtube (one song only)
+3. playing a playlist generated from youtube searches, very feature-less at the moment, will update more

 <hr>

 ##  Working on
 1. Playing multiple local files in one folder
 2. Adding lyrics for songs
-3. Playing a youtube playlist
+3. Playing a youtube playlist ----> (adding new features)
 4. PLaying a user created playlist
 5. Adding Keybind configuration for users ease
 6. Adding mobile support